ddubny/ddubny.github.io/_pages/about.md

 <div style="overflow: auto;">
   <img src="https://github.com/ddubny/ddubny.github.io/blob/main/images/aboutme/student-government.png?raw=true" width="200" height="200" style="float: left; margin-right: 30px;">
    <h3>Student Government vice-president</h3>
-   <u> My deep love for the major, Library and information science, came from being a part of the student government. </u> Because I had a sense of belonging.
+   <justify> <u> My deep love for the major, Library and information science, came from being a part of the student government. </u> Because I had a sense of belonging.
    And to be able to explain the department to high school students visiting the college at the fair, I needed to know it well.
 As I was describing the direction of LIS and the fields it covers, I was naturally intrigued.
 In addition, this experience gave me the opportunity to communicate with a wide range of people.
 Especially, I spent a lot of time with my campaign partner.
 One day, my partner complained of psychological distress under the pressure.
-I wanted to help him, so I looked up various psychology books, and <u> that's how I got interested in psychology. </u>
+I wanted to help him, so I looked up various psychology books, and <u> that's how I got interested in psychology. </u></justify>
 </div>

 <center> <img src="https://github.com/ddubny/ddubny.github.io/blob/main/images/aboutme/down.png?raw=true" width="70" height="70" ></center>